Ubanna/lagos_properties_ml/README.md

 Potential buyers, sometimes feel the prices of some listed properties are not justified and they have no alternative platform to confirm or verify.
 A justified property price model can bring in a lot of transparency and trust back to the property market, especially in Nigeria, where the average volume of a typical transaction is quite high.

-This project aims to use machine learning techniques to predict property prices based on certain input features, like number of bedrooms, bathrooms, etc.
+This project uses machine learning techniques to predict property prices based on certain input features, like number of bedrooms, bathrooms, etc.

 ### DATA